kluctl/www-kluctl.io/content/en/blog/2024-07-25-argocd-and-flux-vs-kluctl.md

 ### ArgoCD and Flux

-Both ways implement GitOps as a pull strategy.
+Both implement GitOps as a pull strategy.
 ArgoCD also natively supports manual synchronization, meaning that you can disable periodic reconciliation and instead rely on manual syncs via the UI.
+Flux allows to manually suspend and resume reconciliation via the CLI, allowing you to get some control over the timing of reconciliations.

 Push based GitOps is not possible in ArgoCD or Flux, this is however not considered a downside but a strict design choice.
 At the same time, it would be very hard to implement due the strict reliance on Custom Resources for core